In most cases, your doctor can diagnose a common wart with one or more of these techniques:

 - Stronger peeling medicine (salicylic acid).
 Prescription-strength wart medications with salicylic acid work by removing layers of a wart a little bit at a time.
 Studies show that salicylic acid is more effective when combined with freezing.

 Freezing (cryotherapy).
 Freezing therapy done at a doctor's office involves applying liquid nitrogen to your wart.
 Freezing works by causing a blister to form under and around your wart.
 Then, the dead tissue sloughs off within a week or so.
 This method may also stimulate your immune system to fight viral warts.
-You may need repeat treatments.
+You'll likely need repeat treatments.

 - Laser treatment.
 Pulsed-dye laser treatment burns (cauterizes) tiny blood vessels.
 The infected tissue eventually dies, and the wart falls off.
 The evidence for the effectiveness of this method is limited, and it can cause pain and scarring.